 And, to ensure the council can deliver against these in an affordable way, we aim to be a 'modern sustainable council'.

 By allocating resources to these priorities, considering what is being achieved from the services being provided, and what can be improved, changed or stopped, we have identified areas where we can potentially make savings.
 We have also included income generation proposals and ‘business as usual’ efficiencies.

-It is very important that we get your feedback before we make any decisions.
-Please do take the time to have your say by completing the budget consultation as well as any of the other three specific consultations which may be of special interest to you.
-Below is the link to the main budget consultation questionnaire and supplementary frequently asked questions and information sheets which explain the proposals.
+Supplementary frequently asked questions and information sheets are available which explain the proposals.
 For all budget proposals an Equalities and Safety Impact Assessment is carried out to consider the potential effects of the proposals and plan mitigations.

-If you use the links below, you will find consultation questionnaires and associated information on the three other consultations which relate to our budget proposals.
+If you use the links below, you will find associated information on the three other consultations which relate to our budget proposals.
 These consultations have now closed.

 Consultation 2: Future of two residential care homes

 Consultation 3: Adult Social Care charging policy review